Download my full academic CV (last updated: October 2025).

 • Degree: PhD, Computer Science

-• Profession: R&D team leader, computer science researcher, software architect, software technologist
+• Profession: professor, R&D team leader, computer science researcher, software architect, software technologist

 Past work that I am proud of